 Carola van Eijk

-Dr. Carola van Eijk is Researcher and Lecturer at the Institute since September 2017.
+Dr. Carola van Eijk is Assistant Professor at the Institute of Public Administration.
 She obtained her PhD in Public Administration at Leiden University in 2017.

 Carola van Eijk is currently teaching courses in both the Bachelor’s and Master’s Program of the Institute of Public Administration.
-Among others, she teaches courses on co-production and citizen engagement, and quantitative research methods (statistics).
-Furthermore, she is teaching a course on multi-level governance in Leiden University College, and supervises Master theses.
+Among others, she teaches courses on co-production and citizen engagement, multi-level governance, and research methods in public administration.

 - Van Eijk, C.J.A.
 (2017).
 Engagement of Citizens and Public Professionals in the Co-Production of Public Services.
 Leiden University; dissertation.

 - Van Eijk, C.J.A.
 (2017).
 Helping Dutch neighborhood watch schemes to survive the rainy season: Studying mutual perceptions on citizens’ and professionals’ engagement in the co-production of community safety.
 VOLUNTAS, on-line first publication.

 - Van Eijk, C.J.A., T.P.S.
 Steen & B. Verschuere (2017).
 Co-producing safety in the local community: A Q-methodology study on the incentives of Belgian and Dutch members of neighbourhood watch schemes.
 Local Government Studies, 43 (3): 323-343.

 - Van Eijk, C.J.A. & T.P.S.
 Steen (2016).
 Why engage in co-production of public services?
 Mixing theory and empirical evidence.
 International Review of Administrative Sciences, 82 (1): 28-46.